Smartphone Key Smart Lock Pre-Launch Page | CRO Breakdown

 Waseem Bashir CEO, Apexure

 The current page serves three audiences from one hero.
-Driving traffic from rental host communities to a variant with “Manage Airbnb Guest Access Without Spare Keys” as the headline — and from business owner channels to “Give Employees Keyless Access, Control Who Enters and When” — would increase message match conversion for each segment.
-We typically see 20-35% improvement in email capture rates when landing page headlines match the specific channel copy that brought the visitor.
+Driving traffic from rental host communities to a variant with “Manage Airbnb Guest Access Without Spare Keys” as the headline, and from business owner channels to “Give Employees Keyless Access, Control Who Enters and When,” would increase message match for each segment.
+We typically see 20-35% improvement in email capture rates when the landing page headline matches the specific channel copy that brought the visitor.

-For the Airbnb segment specifically, a calculator showing “If you manage X properties and have Y turnovers per week, you’re spending Z hours per month on key handoffs” would quantify the problem Smartphone Key solves.
-Revenue-impact calculators on hardware products convert this segment at meaningfully higher rates because they translate a convenience argument into a time-cost argument that justifies the purchase price.
+For the Airbnb segment specifically, a calculator showing “If you manage X properties and have Y turnovers per week.
+You’re spending Z hours per month on key handoffs” would quantify the problem Smartphone Key solves.
+Time-cost calculators convert this segment at meaningfully higher rates because they reframe a convenience argument as a number of hours the host is currently losing, which justifies the purchase price in a concrete way.

-The current “Seamless Setup in Seconds” section uses a visual step diagram.
-A 60-second video of an actual installation — someone literally attaching the device to an existing lock in under two minutes — would eliminate the lingering doubt that “seamless setup” is marketing rather than reality.
-Hardware that can be demonstrated installing quickly converts significantly better than hardware that claims easy installation without showing it.
+The current setup steps section uses a visual step diagram.
+A 60-second video of an actual installation, someone literally attaching the device to an existing lock in under two minutes, would kill the lingering doubt that the quick-setup promise is marketing rather than reality.
+Hardware you can watch being installed in real time converts better than hardware that only claims easy installation.

 Waseem Bashir